 How to Download Duolingo

-No matter what device you own, you can download the Duolingo app or access its website.
-For iOS device users, you can visit the Apple App Store and search for ‘Duolingo – Language Lessons’.
+Regardless of the device you own, you have the option to download the Duolingo app or access its website.
+If you are using an iOS device, you can easily find the Duolingo app by visiting the Apple App Store and searching for ‘Duolingo – Language Lessons’.

 Tap on the ‘Get’ button and wait for it to finish downloading before opening the app and setting up your account.

-Meanwhile, Android users can find the app on the Google Play Store under the name ‘Duolingo: Learn Languages Free’.
-Just tap on ‘Install’ to start the download process.
+On the other hand, if you are an Android user, you can find the app on the Google Play Store by searching for ‘Duolingo: Learn Languages Free’.
+Once you locate the app, simply tap on ‘Install’ to initiate the download process.

-For Microsoft Windows 10 and Windows 10 Mobile users, it can also be downloaded and installed as an app.
+For Microsoft Windows 10 and Windows 10 Mobile users, Duolingo can be downloaded and installed as an app from the Microsoft Store.
+Simply search for ‘Duolingo’ in the Microsoft Store and click on the ‘Install’ button to proceed with the installation process.

 Creating a Duolingo Account